Water Leaks in Commercial Buildings: What to Do After Finding Them

 What are some advanced technologies used in leak detection?

-Several recent developments have made it easier to find problems earlier and with less disruption:
+Several recent developments have made it easier to find problems earlier and with less disruption.

-Thermal imaging cameras have become more sensitive and affordable, with some newer systems detecting temperature differences as small as a fraction of a degree
+• More sensitive and affordable, with some newer systems detecting temperature differences as small as a fraction of a degree

-Drone technology equipped with cameras and thermal sensors allows rapid survey of large commercial roofs without requiring workers to access elevated areas
+• Equipped with cameras and thermal sensors allows rapid survey of large commercial roofs without requiring workers to access elevated areas

-Building monitoring systems can track moisture levels, temperature, and humidity in real time, potentially signaling a developing leak before visible damage occurs
+• Can track moisture levels, temperature, and humidity in real time, potentially signaling a developing leak before visible damage occurs

 Protecting commercial buildings from water damage